• Skip to primary navigation

 3. Mix well.

-4. If you wish to make the liquid version of the concentrate, pour the concentrate into a clean and dry bottle.
+4. If you wish to make the liquid version of the concentrate, pour the concentrate into clean and dry bottles or mason jars.
 Put on the lid and refrigerate until ready to use.
 The concentrate is best used within 2 weeks.

 Freezing the concentrate

 To make the frozen version of the concentrate, pour it into smaller containers.
-For easy use, it is best to measure the concentrate into individual molds or ziplock bags and label the quantity accordingly.
+For easy use, it is best to measure the concentrate into individual molds (like ice cube trays) or ziploc bags and label the quantity accordingly.
 Freeze the concentrate until completely set.
-Always keep the frozen concentrate in covered containers or sealed zip lock bags.
+Always keep the frozen concentrate in covered airtight container or sealed ziploc bags.

 Here's how you can do it: